What Changes Are Happening To The Schengen Visa in 2022?

 Travel and medical insurance is mandatory for Schengen Visa applicants, and its importance is highlighted in the EU’s new Schengen Visa code.
 For short-stay visas, it must cover you across the entire Schengen Area for the duration of your stay.

-Other effects of the new Schengen Visa are that Schengen member states are expected to open more embassies, consulates, and visa application centers in more states, to ensure better and easier applications processing.
+Schengen member states are expected to open more embassies, consulates, and visa application centers in more states, to ensure better and easier application processing.

 Related topics on Schengen visa :